 Thom's parents sent him and his brother south to avoid the conflict although they themselves remained in Montbéliard.
 Thom and his brother eventually reached Switzerland.
 He writes in :-

-After helping with the harvest near Romont, Thom returned to France being taken to Lyon where he lived with a friend of his mother.
+The surprising warmth with which we were welcomed there, all those people offering food and drink at the roadside, still fills me with emotion.After helping with the harvest near Romont, Thom returned to France being taken to Lyon where he lived with a friend of his mother.
 While in Lyon he continued his education, receiving his baccalaureate in philosophy in June 1941.
 After this he returned to his parents home in Montbéliard but was soon in Paris again to continue his education.

 Thom attended the Lycée Saint-Louis in Paris and applied to enter the École Normale Supérieure but failed to gain entrance in 1942.
 Determined to take advantage of a university education at the École Normale Supérieure, he applied again in 1943 and this time he was :-

 ... successful (but not brilliantly so)!At the École Normale Supérieure times were difficult as Paris was occupied by the German forces.
 However, mathematically it was an exciting time for Thom who was to be strongly influenced by Henri Cartan and the Bourbaki approach to mathematics.
 World War II ended while Thom was still studying at the École Normale Supérieure and :-

 ... the last year, after the 'victory', was a year of opening, bringing with it the impression of once more living life to the full.
 Of this rebirth I can recall a sensation of freedom that I found hard to control.In 1946 Thom graduated from the École Normale Supérieure and then moved to Strasbourg, taking a CNRS research post, so that he could continue to work with Henri Cartan.
 There he was influenced by others including Ehresmann and Koszul.
 His doctorate, supervised by Henri Cartan, was awarded in 1951 for a thesis entitled Fibre spaces in spheres and Steenrod squares.
 The work of the thesis was carried out in Strasbourg but Thom presented it to Paris.
 The foundations of the theory of cobordism, for which Thom later received a Fields Medal, already appear in his doctoral thesis.